-You’ve taken the necessary steps to set up your business, you’ve landed your first signing assignment, and you’re prepared because you’ve taken the time to review the documents and instructions to ensure success.
+You’ve taken the necessary steps in starting a notary business, you’ve landed your first signing assignment, and you’re prepared because you’ve taken the time to review the documents and instructions to ensure success.
 Now it’s time for the moment of truth.
 YOU ARE READY!

 Every successful NSA (Notary Signing Agent) follows these simple rules when conducting a signing:

 - Dress for success!
 It’s always better to be overdressed than underdressed.
 Take pride in your appearance because it will give you confidence.

 - Be prompt (if you’re not a little early, you’re late), professional, kind, and patient.
 Remember, the signer is likely just as nervous as you and it’s your job to put them at ease.

 - Go slow and double-check each page.
 The signer will appreciate your diligence.
 Always remember that you’ve done the hard work and have come prepared.

 - Take your time and be as patient with yourself as you are with the signer and everything will be just fine!

 Once the signing is complete, it is very important that you follow the specific instructions to return the documents.
 They may need to be scanned back or mailed, or both.
 By reading the instructions and following them very carefully, you are ensuring more work from this client.

 Once you’ve completed your first signing, you will immediately feel more comfortable and confident.
 Like most things, the more you do it, the easier it becomes.
 By following the steps and tips provided for starting a notary business, the entire process will become automatic and your confidence will grow with each new assignment.

 You should be very proud of yourself; you’ve started your own business, and your first signing is your first transaction!
 Congratulations!